 In order to most effectively market the complete Downtown Baton Rouge experience to visitors, residents, developers, and workers; the Downtown Development District sends out weekly development and event related emails to the DDD email list of over 5,500 subscribers.
 On average, the DDD sends out 46 annual development update related emails and an additional weekly email highlighting the week's top events.
 These emails are highly read by the subscribers and the average open rate is 30%.
 Along with marketing emails, the DDD also has a large social media presence.
 The DDD manages three Facebook accounts including the Downtown Development District page, North Boulevard Town Square page, and the Downtown Greenway page as well as two Twitter handles: DDDBatonRouge & TownSquareBR.

 QUICK STATS - SOCIAL MEDIA

-Downtown Development District (est. 2009) - Over 6500 Likes

-North Boulevard Town Square (est. 2012) - Over 1500 Likes

-Downtown Greenway (est. 2013) - Over 550 Likes

-MovieNightBR (est. 2014) - Over 1000 Likes
+Downtown Development District (est. 2009) - Over 8000 Likes North Boulevard Town Square (est. 2012) - Over 1500 Likes Downtown Greenway (est. 2013) - Over 800 Likes MovieNightBR (est. 2014) - Over 1000 Likes

-Events List- Over 3436 subscribers

-DDD Development Updates/Commis 2016 Total Campaigns - 154

 QUICK STATS - EMAIL MARKETING